ibm-cloud-docs/log-analysis/cidr.md

 # CIDR blocks
 {: #cidr}

-The following Classless Inter-Domain Routing (CIDR) blocks are available:
+Classless Inter-Domain Routing (CIDR) blocks are ranges of addresses. {{site.data.keyword.la_full}} traffic will be sent from these addresses.
+This traffic includes webhooks, archiving to {{site.data.keyword.cos_full_notm}}, streaming to {{site.data.keyword.messagehub}} and so on.
+You can use these CIDR blocks in firewalls and other configurations to ensure that the data received by your code, or another {{site.data.keyword.IBM_notm}} service, originates only from {{site.data.keyword.la_full_notm}}.
 {: shortdesc}

 The CIDR blocks indicated with `(*)` will be available 9 March 2023.